-The TVFC/ASN Programs require that the signing clinician designate a primary vaccine coordinator at the clinic site who will be responsible for ensuring all vaccines are stored and handled correctly.
+The TVFC/ASN programs require that the signing clinician designate a primary vaccine coordinator at the clinic site who will be responsible for ensuring all vaccines are stored and handled correctly.
 The program also requires that a second staff member at the facility be appointed as a backup vaccine coordinator to serve as the alternate in the absence of the primary coordinator.
 Both coordinators must be physically located at the clinic site and must be fully trained in routine and emergency policies and procedures.
 Each site must have a unique primary vaccine coordinator and backup vaccine coordinator.
-TVFC/ASN sites with operating hours or operating days that do not overlap may share a coordinator (e.g., primary vaccine coordinator at the first PIN and secondary vaccine coordinator at the second PIN).
-The following are the responsibilities of the primary and backup vaccine coordinator to implement, oversee, and monitor the TVFC/ASN Programs requirements:
+It is required that both vaccine coordinators provide a unique email address for user security and contact purposes.
+TVFC/ASN-enrolled sites with operating hours or operating days that do not overlap may share a coordinator (e.g., primary vaccine coordinator at the first PIN and secondary vaccine coordinator at the second PIN).
+The following are the responsibilities of the primary and backup vaccine coordinator to implement, oversee, and monitor the TVFC/ASN programs requirements:

-- Ensure only eligible patients receive TVFC/ASN vaccines, - · Set-up data loggers in storage units, - Ensure staff are familiar with the operation of the data loggers including how to download the data (recommended weekly, on Mondays), - Monitor and record the temperatures of units (refrigerator and freezer) twice each workday,
+- Ensure only eligible patients receive TVFC/ASN program vaccines - Set-up data loggers in storage units - Ensure staff are familiar with the operation of the data loggers including how to download the data (recommended weekly, on Mondays) - Monitor and record the temperatures of units (refrigerator and freezer) twice each workday

-Read and record the minimum and maximum temperatures at the beginning of each workday,

-- Monitor the operation of storage equipment and systems, - Maintain all documentation, such as vaccine inventory, temperature logs, and certificates of calibration, - Document TVFC/ASN vaccine inventory information, - Place orders for TVFC/ASN vaccine in VAOS, - Report vaccine activities in VAOS monthly, - Track and document doses administered, - Oversee proper receipt and storage of vaccine deliveries, - Organize vaccines to monitor expiration dates, - Remove expired vaccine from storage units and document the loss in VAOS, - Ensure TVFC/ASN vaccine is stored and handled appropriately to safeguard vaccine viability, - Review and analyze temperature data at least weekly to identify shifts in temperature trends, - Respond to out-of-range temperatures excursions or emergencies, - Oversee proper vaccine transport (i.e., during an emergency), - Ensure other clinic staff are trained in the proper storage and handling of vaccines, and - Notify RE of staff changes to primary or backup vaccine coordinator or signing clinician.
+- Read and record the minimum and maximum temperatures at the beginning of each workday - Monitor the operation of storage equipment and systems - Maintain all documentation, such as vaccine inventory, temperature logs, and certificates of calibration - Document TVFC/ASN program vaccine inventory information - Place orders for TVFC/ASN program vaccine in VAOS - Report vaccine activities in VAOS monthly - Track and document doses administered - Oversee proper receipt and storage of vaccine deliveries - Organize vaccines to monitor expiration dates - Remove expired vaccine from storage units and document the loss in VAOS - Ensure TVFC/ASN program vaccine is stored and handled appropriately to safeguard vaccine viability - Review and analyze temperature data at least weekly to identify shifts in temperature trends - Respond to out-of-range temperatures excursions or emergencies - Oversee proper vaccine transport (i.e., during an emergency) - Ensure other clinic staff are trained in the proper storage and handling of vaccines, and - Notify RE of staff changes to primary or backup vaccine coordinator or signing clinician.

 In the event that a primary or backup vaccine coordinator is removed from a site, providers must notify their RE of the staffing update immediately.
 Once the notification is received, the site will have 10 business days to designate and onboard a replacement coordinator.
-If a new coordinator is not onboarded (including the completion of all required trainings) at the end of the 10th business day, the site will be suspended until a new coordinator is designated.
+If a new coordinator is not onboarded (including the completion of all required trainings) at the end of the tenth business day, the site will be suspended until a new coordinator is designated.